cunarist/transle/README.md

 # Project Structure

 **Flutter** creates cross-platform user interface using Dart while **Rust** handles the internal logic.
-The front-end and back-end is entirely separated.
+The front-end and back-end are completely separated.
 These two worlds communicate through steams.

 This repository is based on [Cunarist App Template](https://github.com/cunarist/app-template).
 It is possible to receive latest updates from the template repository with the Python command stated below.